Enrollment for 2018-2019 is now open.

 The final certification exam must be completed in-person.
 It will include a variety of components including written, oral and presentation, covering all ten subjects and internship.
 It is a multi-day examination process.

-All recorded and live classes for 2017-2018 will be taught by Jessica Vellela, BAMS.
-As the first American-born woman to become a Vaidya (Āyurvedic Physician) and practice independently in India, Jessica provides genuine, classical instruction in clear, concise English in a format natural for a western audience.
+All recorded and live classes for 2018-2019 will be taught by Jessica Vellela, BAMS.
+As the first American-born woman to become a Vaidya (Āyurvedic Physician) and practice independently in India, Jessica provides genuine, classical instruction in clear, concise English in a format natural for a scientific, Western audience.
 She spent nearly 8 years in India to complete BAMS (5.5 years) and immediately proceeded to setup her own Pancha Karma center which she ran for 2.5 years providing classical Āyurvedic Medical services to patients from around the world.
 After returning to the US late in 2013, she continued to practice to the fullest extent possible and has been working diligently to expand authentic Āyurveda in the west.
 She is strongly committed to making the complete practice of Āyurveda a reality outside of India.
-She is a major advocate of preventing dilution of the authentic science from subordinating the science to western integration attempts.
+She is a major advocate of preventing dilution of the authentic science from subordinating the science to Western integration attempts.

 Time permitting, additional guest lectures are added from a range of experts in Āyurveda, Allopathy, Traditional Chinese Medicine, Tibetan Medicine and other modalities.